obsidianmd/obsidian-help/en/Obsidian Sync/Limitations.md

 ## How long do you keep my data after my subscription expires?

 We keep data in your remote vaults, including version history, for one month after your subscription expires.
-Your local vaults, stored on your devices, will not be affected.
+Any local vaults on your devices are unaffected.

 As long as you renew within one month, there should be no impact on your usage.
 In case you don't and your remote vaults no longer exist, you can easily [[Set up Obsidian Sync|create a new remote vault and re-connect your local vault]] again.